Progressive Wage Model: Minimum Wage Laws in Singapore

 Who is Covered Under the Progressive Wage Model?

-Singaporeans and Singapore Permanent Residents (PRs) working in the cleaning and security sectors, as well as in landscape companies on NParks’ Landscape Company Register, are currently covered under the PWM.
+Singaporeans and Singapore Permanent Residents (PRs) working in the cleaning and security sectors, as well as in landscape companies on NParks’ Landscape Company Register, are covered under the PWM.

 The PWM applies not just to full-time employees, but also part-time and temporary employees.
 The wages of part-time employees will be pro-rated based on the basic PWM wage paid to a full-time employee with a similar job scope.
 This means that they will receive basic PWM wages that have been adjusted proportionately based on the number of hours they have worked relative to a full-time employee.